This site requires a more recent version of Adobe Flash Player to function properly.

 Pharmaceutical business becoming increasingly important

 The results from the last couple of years suggest that J&J has made some great strides in the pharmaceutical sector.
 The company, traditionally known for medical devices and diagnostics, is now becoming more centered around pharmaceutical business.
 The segment is witnessing strong growth driven by increasing sales of Remicade, Olysio and Zytiga.
-Recently, J&J announced the acquisition of biotech firm Alios BioPharma to leverage its potent drug pipeline catering to treatment of viral diseases.
-Also, given the recent Ebola outbreak in West Africa, the company has accelerated the development of vaccine which may be available for human trials by early 2015.
+In 2014, J&J announced the acquisition of biotech firm Alios BioPharma to leverage its potent drug pipeline catering to treatment of viral diseases.
+Also, given the Ebola outbreak in West Africa, the company has accelerated the development of vaccine, and started the phase 1 of human trials in early 2015.

 Licensing and co-development arrangements